Ti-roy/Fictional-Language-Generator/README.md

 Pet kmbuliv noll efup.
 Hupalo fov.
 ```
 Not bad, huh?
-In ~60 lines of code we created near infine amount of orcish senteces, which can be randomly generated at any time in your game or app.
-(Note: in output first letter is made uppercase by .net not engine related code, initially all letters where lowercase).
+In ~60 lines of code we created near infinite amount of orcish senteces, which can be randomly generated at any time in your game or app.
+(Note: in output first letter is made uppercase by .net not language generator related code, initially all letters where lowercase).

 Predefined sets